TULiberalArts/Public-Policy/pages/next-stops.md

 Careers in public policy include appointed public positions, consultancy roles and non-profit leadership positions that deal with budgeting and finance, economic development, environmental protection, public education, public health, social services and other policy fields.
 [Temple alumni](http://www.alumni.temple.edu/s/705/alumni/16/interior.aspx?sid=705&gid=1&pgid=3703) who already work in these fields provide important networks through which our graduates gain entrée into exciting and rewarding public policy jobs.

 ## Upcoming Info Sessions
-You can RSVP for an info session by emailing [mpp@temple.edu](mailto:mpp@temple.edu).
-Please be sure to let us know if you plan on attending live or if you would prefer a WebEx.
 The information sessions are from 5-7pm and there will be a full presentation starting at 5:40pm.
+If you prefer to attend via WebEx, please RSVP to [mpp@temple.edu](mpp@temple.edu)

 [Monday, January 22nd](https://events.temple.edu/mpp-information-session)<br>
 5 - 7 P.M. <br>